comitservice/GRBL/Home.md

 ### A machine-like panel to control Grbl
 Yes, another one.
 I needed more definite control over my CNC router.
 And I wanted it adaptable, configurable and understandable.
 This panel treats the CNC machine as a generic device.
 The jog buttons are arranged in a way that reflects a fixed spindle milling machine.
 Many items are configurable and those changes persist when you close the Panel.
-The code is VB.Net, created using Visual Studio 2013 Express targeting .Net 3.5
+The code is VB.Net, created using Visual Studio 2015 Community Edition targeting .Net 4.5.2
 ![Main Panel](https://github.com/gerritv/Grbl-Panel/blob/master/Grbl-Panel-Example.JPG)
 ## Why Panel?
 Grbl needs a separate application, something to feed it gcode from a file, provide a means of jogging to set up workpieces on the table, change tools etc. The Panel controls the setup, loading of a file, jogging, setting offsets for job to be run, the interface between human and machine.
 These are all functions that interface via serial interface to Grbl.
 Many machines have a physical panel that has buttons and displays for these functions.
 For Grbl, we use a soft panel.
 Other implementations are Universal Code Sender, Grbl-Homing and Grbl Controller.
 The approach taken instead for this implementation has more in common with Fanuc, Haas and Mach3 and LinuxCNC.